appveyor/website/src/docs/build-configuration.md

 ```

 **Note** that specific attribute like `PackageVersion` should exist in `.csproj` file to be patched.
+**Note** that the xmlns must not be defined or else the file won't be processed.

 You can use environment variables substitution in file name and version formats, for example: